heuperman/CV/README.md

 ## Interests

-- Making: painting, drawing, bike building, bookbinding, woodworking and of course software development.
+All kinds of making: painting, drawing, bike building, bookbinding, woodworking and of course software development.